l-aldana/Videogame-data-analysis/README.md

 Dataset belongs to an online videogame store and the goal of this project is to determine patterns if a videogame is succeded or not.

-Columns
+Columns:
-— Name (Videogame's name)
+- Name (Videogame's name)
-— Platform
+- Platform
-— Year_of_Release
+- Year_of_Release
-— Genre
+- Genre
-— NA_sales (North america's sales in millions of USD) — EU_sales (Europe's sales in millions of USD)
+- NA_sales (North america's sales in millions of USD)
+- EU_sales (Europe's sales in millions of USD)
-— JP_sales (Japan's sales in millions of USD)
+- JP_sales (Japan's sales in millions of USD)
-— Other_sales (Other countries' sales in millions of USD) — Critic_Score
+- Other_sales (Other countries' sales in millions of USD)
+- Critic_Score
-— User_Score
+- User_Score
-— Rating (according to the ESRB)
+- Rating (according to the ESRB)

 Goals of this project:
 - Pre-exploratory analysis: check data type, capital letters, missing values